 One of GNSD's greatest strengths is our involvement with interdisciplinary centers.
 Centers draw on the research strength of faculty across departments and colleges who work on similar projects with diverse results and long-term impact.
 Research collaboratives (many through the Center for German and European Studies, as well as Institute for Advanced Studies) have yielded lecture series, workshops on emerging areas of research, co-taught graduate seminars, and opportunities for external funding through the German Academic Exchange/DAAD and other sources.
-Through these connections we find possibilities for engaging with present and future 21st-century challenges with a keen awareness of the past.
+Through these connections, we find possibilities for engaging with present and future 21st-century challenges with a keen awareness of the past.
 This dynamic networking with colleagues beyond the department creates a broad community of support for faculty and graduate student research.

-Key GSD Affiliations:
+Key GNSD Affiliations:

 - Center for Advanced Research on Language Acquisition (CARLA)

 - Center for German and European Studies (CGES)

 - Center for Jewish Studies

 - Consortium for the Study of the Premodern World